-Amount of Instruction Makes a Difference on SOL Gains

-Newport News, VA 2014-2016 Data

-Newport News Public Schools have been using the LANGUAGE!
+Lexia Amount of Instruction Makes a Difference on SOL Gains The Data Behind the Success Story at Newport News, VA 2014-2016 Newport News Public Schools have been using the LANGUAGE!
 Live program since the 2014-2015 school year.
 LANGUAGE!
 Live provides individualized, engaging, explicit, and systematic literacy instruction to middle school students reading substantially below grade level.
 This report will use the Standards of Learning (SOL) test scores to determine progress made by students receiving LANGUAGE!
 Live instruction from the 2014 administration of the SOL to the 2016 administration.

 One of the differences between LANGUAGE!
 Live and other adolescent reading programs from Voyager Sopris Learning is the ability to determine how much instruction has been delivered through the online component of the program.
 This feature allows for the grouping and comparison of students who have received different amounts of instruction.
 In this case, we are able to compare the gains in SOL scores across four different groups.
-These groups are identified by a color and defined as follows:

-- Gray: Being placed in the Gray group means students completed either 0 Word Training (WT) or 0 Text Training (TT) units. - Blue: Blue means students completed between 1 and 3 TT units and at least 1 WT unit. - Blue with Green TT: Blue with Green TT is a hybrid group and means students completed between 1 and 3 WT units and 4 or more TT units. - Green: Being placed in the Green group means students completed 4 or more units of WT and TT.
-The Green group indicates sufficient instruction was received based on a 45-minute, 5-day-a-week implementation.
+These groups are identified by a color and defined as follows: - Gray: Being placed in the Gray group means students completed either zero Word Training (WT) or zero Text Training (TT) units. - Blue: Blue means students completed between one and three TT units and at least one WT unit. - Blue with Green TT: Blue with Green TT is a hybrid group and means students completed between one and three WT units and four or more TT units. - Green: Being placed in the Green group means students completed four or more units of WT and TT.
+The Green group indicates sufficient instruction was received based on a 45-minute, five-day-aweek implementation.
 There is definitely a difference on the SOL score gains between 2014 and 2016 administrations based on the amount of instruction students received in LANGUAGE!
 Live during the 2015-2016 school year.
+Figure 1 shows the gain between the 2014 and 2016 SOL administrations.
+The group representing All Students with three SOL Scores is presented first, showing an overall gain of 13.08 scaled score points.
+Next comes the Gray group, followed by the Blue, then Blue with Green TT, then the Green group.
+There is almost a 47-point difference between the gain made by the Gray group and the Green group.